Shift3/standards-and-practices/best-practices/native/react-native/expo/upgrade/README.md

 ## 33 to 34

-If you attempt to upgrade the SDK without commit the changes from the first update, you will get a warning about making changes on a dirty branch.
+If you attempt to upgrade the SDK without committing the changes from the first update, you will get a warning about making changes on a dirty branch.
 It is very much recommended that you make a new branch for each stage of the upgrade.
 You can always delete the unneeded branches when you are done.

 The command listed on the walkthrough should now work, `expo upgrade 34.0.0`.
 You will get questions about upgrading your simulators, I answered no to both.